ghoomfrog/silili/README.md

 Lil Si has only two true verbs: *a* and *aj*. *a* is like English *be*, and *aj* is the causative version of it.
 Combining these with adjectives is how you can simulate more (fake) verbs.

-This is explained further in the following formulas:

 - *A a B* means that *A* is *B*.
 - *A aj B* means that *A* causes *B* to be the case.